Homemade Pumpkin Spice Syrup

-This syrup can be used for more than just cawfee.
+This syrup can be used for more than just coffee.
 Add it to maple syrup to jazz up your pancakes.
 Swirl it in tea.
 Drizzle it over vanilla ice cream.
 Stir it in your morning oatmeal.
-Spoon it over some roasted figs.
+Spoon it over some roasted figs. The possibilities are endless.

 Pumpkin Spice Syrup